-Capital Power’s head office is located within the traditional and contemporary home of many Indigenous Peoples of the Treaty 6 region and Métis Nation of Alberta Region 4.
+Capital Power’s head office is located within the traditional and contemporary home of many Indigenous Peoples of the Treaty 6 Territory and Métis Nation of Alberta Region 4.
 We acknowledge the diverse Indigenous communities that are located in these areas and whose presence continues to enrich the community.

 Engaging Indigenous Communities